jnuccitelli/Project_2024/Report.md

 ![main_sorted_strong_speedup](/Graphs/RadixSortGraphs/main_sorted_strong_speedup.png)
 ![main_sorted_weak_efficiency](/Graphs/RadixSortGraphs/main_sorted_weak_efficiency.png)

 All of the problems for main are nonexistent for the comparison region.
 Espically as the array size increases, the weak efficiency graphs are just straight lines, which is ideal.
 The speedup graphs also corespond to the number of processors much closer than the main graphs.
+There is no difference in input type, as input type doesn't affect the comparison regions time at all.

 ![comp_large_permuted_strong_speedup](/Graphs/RadixSortGraphs/comp_large_permuted_strong_speedup.png)
 ![comp_large_permuted_weak_efficiency](/Graphs/RadixSortGraphs/comp_large_permuted_weak_efficiency.png)